-- 4.1. not have a personal interest (pecuniary or otherwise) or an outside engagement that is inconsistent with the best interests of the Diocese; - 4.2. not use their position with the Diocese to obtain advantage for themselves or a third party without the fully informed written consent of the Diocese;

-- 4.3. not use Diocesan property or business opportunities for their own benefit or the benefit of a third party; - 4.4. disclose a conflict of interest (or potential conflict) to the Diocese as soon as the Worker becomes aware.
-Disclosing the conflict does not infer that the Diocese has agreed to allow the Worker to continue to hold the interest that has created the conflict or absolve the Worker from potential disciplinary action for allowing the conflict to arise in the first place or not immediately notifying the Diocese of the conflict of interest whether actual or perceived; - 4.5. avoid a conflict of interest and where a conflict of interest arises, immediately notify the Diocese in writing and cooperate with any direction that the Diocese makes to the Worker about managing the conflict of interest; - 4.6. manage professional boundaries with other Workers by avoiding situations where the Worker is: - (a) 'dating', 'going out with' or in an intimate relationship with a fellow Worker who reports to them; - (b) supervising a family member or close friend as part of their role; - (c) a member of a selection or interview panel where a family member or close friend is being interviewed; - (d) the decision maker or influencer in respect of a promotion or appointment of a family member or close friend; - (e) approving expenditure or any other benefit including salary level or salary increases for a family member or close friend; - (f) giving preference or 'special treatment' to another Worker because that Worker is a family member or close friend'; - 4.7.
-When considering whether there is a conflict of interest the Worker should ask themselves: Do I have a personal interest that may conflict or be perceived to conflict with my position at the Diocese?
+- 4.1.
+Not have a personal interest (pecuniary or otherwise) or an outside engagement that is inconsistent with the best interests of the Diocese; - 4.2.
+Not use their position with the Diocese to obtain advantage for themselves or a third party without the fully informed written consent of the Diocese; - 4.3.
+Not use Diocesan property or business opportunities for their own benefit or the benefit of a third party; - 4.4.
+Disclose a conflict of interest (or potential conflict) to the Diocese as soon as the Worker becomes aware.
+Disclosing the conflict does not infer that the Diocese has agreed to allow the Worker to continue to hold the interest that has created the conflict or absolve the Worker from potential disciplinary action for allowing the conflict to arise in the first place or not immediately notifying the Diocese of the conflict of interest whether actual or perceived; - 4.5.
+Avoid a conflict of interest and where a conflict of interest arises, immediately notify the Diocese in writing and cooperate with any direction that the Diocese makes to the Worker about managing the conflict of interest; - 4.6.
+Manage professional boundaries with other Workers by avoiding situations where the Worker is: - (a) 'dating', 'going out with' or in an intimate relationship with a fellow Worker who reports to them; - (b) supervising a family member or close friend as part of their role; - (c) a member of a selection or interview panel where a family member or close friend is being interviewed; - (d) the decision maker or influencer in respect of a promotion or appointment of a family member or close friend; - (e) approving expenditure or any other benefit including salary level or salary increases for a family member or close friend; - (f) giving preference or 'special treatment' to another Worker because that Worker is a family member or close friend'; - (g) if any of the previous situations described in 4.6 (a) 4.6 (f) would occur, it would be considered a conflict of interest and section 4.4 would apply. - 4.7.
+When considering whether there is a conflict of interest the Worker should ask themselves:

+Do I have a personal interest that may conflict or be perceived to conflict with my position at the Diocese?
 Could there be benefits for me, now, or in the future, that could cast doubt on my objectivity to make decisions in my position at the Diocese?